top of page

 9. The Meaning of “Believe”

 As a disciple learned from their rabbi, they were placing their entire trust and belief in him.
-This process was called, “believing.”
-Unlike today, the term “believe” had a very different meaning in the Hebrew culture.
+This process was called “believing.”
+Unlike today, the term “believe” has a very different meaning in Hebrew culture.
 Once again, Greenwold states it well: “The Semitic understanding of ‘believe’ was not based on an intellectual assent to a creed, doctrinal statement, or series of faith propositions.
 Rather, to a first-century disciple ‘believe’ is a verb in which you willingly submitted to your rabbi’s interpretive authority regarding God’s Word in every area of your life.
 Thus, to say you were a disciple in the name of Gamaliel, meant that you totally surrendered your life to Gamaliel’s way of interpreting Scripture.
 As a result, you conformed all of your life’s behavior to his interpretations.”

 Faith Lesson